Your Action Makes a Difference

 Help to create compost, which increases soil moisture, combats erosion, supports essential soil bacteria, controls for weeds and stabilizes soil ph.

 Support the creation and local use of compost rather than chemical fertilizer.
 Reduce use of chemical fertilizers which flow into our rivers, soil, plants and animals.

-Reduce emissions that come from the traditional processing plant.
+Reduce emissions that come from the burn plant.

-Reduce ash that must be placed in the landfill.
+Reduce toxic ash that must be buried in landfill.

 Reduce methane gas, a greenhouse gas which is created from organics which are disposed in landfills.

 Reduce the number of plastic bags used in the home.

 Be a role model for your family, children and community.

 According to the Connecticut Department of Energy & Environmental Protection, the single largest component of solid waste sent to incinerators and landfills is food waste.